-Proactive Versus Reactive Safety Approach (Safety Talk)
+Proactive Versus Reactive Safety Approach Safety Talk

-Many of the safety rules and procedures that are in place were “written in blood”, meaning they came about from a previous incident that caused an injury, property loss incident, or a fatality.
-When we implement a safeguard after an incident occurs we are taking a reactive approach to safety.
+Many of the safety rules and procedures that are in place were “written in blood,” meaning they came about from a previous incident that caused an injury, property loss incident, or fatality.
+When we implement a safeguard after an incident occurs, we are taking a reactive approach to safety.

 Being proactive is the best way to approach safety in the workplace.
 Addressing and eliminating hazards before work begins should be a main goal of a company’s safety program.
-Many workers or the management in some companies would rather take a reactive approach with some hazards rather than being proactive and eliminating them up front.
-This mindset puts everyone onsite and the company as a whole at risk for an incident or injury.
+Many workers or the management in some companies would rather take a reactive approach with some hazards rather than being proactive and eliminating them upfront.
+This mindset puts everyone on site, and the company as a whole, at risk for an incident or injury.

 Proactive Versus Reactive Example

-If he were to took a proactive approach towards the hazard of the vehicles in his work area this incident would not have happened.
+If he were to took a proactive approach towards the hazard of the vehicles in his work area, this incident would not have happened.
 He could have stopped his work and asked the crew to move their vehicles to eliminate the hazard of hitting them.
 This small decision could have made a big difference.

 Instead, there will be a site shutdown to complete an incident investigation.
 The investigation takes time and money to complete.
 There will be a large cost to fix the vehicles.
-Individuals could be written up in result of the incident.
+Individuals could be written up as a result of the incident.
 New procedures and rules will be implemented to prevent a similar incident from occurring.

 Being proactive sometimes takes time to do successfully.
-To eliminate some hazards it takes thought and planning to do correctly.
-Other times, like in the example, a two minute conversation to move the vehicle could save hours of downtime, money, and stress for everyone involved.
+To eliminate some hazards, it takes thought and planning to do correctly.
+Other times, like in the example, a two-minute conversation to move the vehicle could save hours of downtime, money, and stress for everyone involved.

 - Speaker note: Think of an example of a hazard onsite and get examples of how to handle it proactively and reactively.